Legal

 Crash reports, including the Crashlytics installation UUID, are retained by Firebase for 90 days before deletion from live and backup systems begins.
 Performance data, including the Firebase installation ID, is retained by Firebase for 90 days on the same schedule.
 IP addresses are not stored by either Firebase Crashlytics or Firebase Performance Monitoring.
 Aggregated, de-identified statistics (such as crash counts per app version or average startup times) may persist beyond this period but contain no identifiers.

-We do not operate our own servers for Fablum and do not retain crash or performance data outside of Firebase.
+We do not operate our own servers for Fablum and do not retain crash, performance, or purchase data outside of Firebase and your device.
 If you contact us by email, we retain your correspondence (including your email address) for as long as necessary to resolve your inquiry and comply with legal obligations.

 Deleting your data